Emmanuel Meafou

-Emmanuel "Manny" Meafou (born 12 July 1998) is a Australian professional rugby union player, who plays as a lock for French Top 14 club Toulouse.

-Born in New Zealand from Samoan parents, he moved to Australia, where he was raised.
+Emmanuel Latu-Meafou (born 12 July 1998) is a professional rugby union player who plays as a lock for Top 14 club Toulouse and the France national team.
+Born in New Zealand to parents from Samoa, before moving to Australia where he was raised, he later obtained French nationality in 2023 and made his debut for his adoptive country in 2024.

 Early life

-Emmanuel Latu-Meafou was born on 12 July 1998 in New Zealand from Samoan parents before moving to Sydney, Australia at two years old with his parents.
-Shortly afterwards, his family relocated to Queensland: first to Brisbane and then to Ipswich where he grew up.
+Emmanuel Latu-Meafou was born on 12 July 1998 in New Zealand to Samoan parents before moving to Sydney, Australia at two years old with his parents.
+Shortly afterwards, the family relocated to Queensland: first to Brisbane and then to Ipswich, where he grew up.
 His nickname is Manny.

 At the age of five, he started playing rugby league at Ipswich Grammar School in South East Queensland.
-He only swicthed to rugby union at sixteen years old, playing for Brothers.
+He only switched to rugby union at sixteen years old, playing for Brothers.
 In 2015, Meafou was selected to play for the Queensland II side in the Australian Schools Rugby Championships.

-Professional career
+Club career

 In 2017, Meafou first played for National Rugby Championship professional team Melbourne Rising before, one year after, playing for both Shute Shield side Warringah and NSW Country Eagles.

 Following the 2018 season, having no offers to pursue his professional career in rugby, he had a brief opportunity to switch to American football and play in the National Football League via the International Player Pathway Program.
 Meafou stated: "Rugby was still a passion and dream of mine.
 The only reason I went down the NFL road was because I had no offers.
 For me rugby was over."

 Toulouse

-After his agent allegedly sent footage of Meafou to French rugby clubs, Meafou received several offers and positive reponses before accepting to join Toulouse youth development system.
+After his agent reportedly sent footage of Meafou to French rugby clubs, they received several positive responses and offers before joining Toulouse's youth development system.
 He then left Australia for France in December 2018.

-On 21 December 2019, he played his first professional game in France with his new club after having signed an 'Espoir' (U21) contract in January until 2021.

-Next season, he won the 2020–21 European Rugby Champions Cup and 2020-21 Top 14 double with the French team.
+On 21 December 2019, he played his first professional game in France with his new club after having signed an Academy (U21) contract in January until 2021.
+The next season, he won the 2020–21 European Rugby Champions Cup and 2020-21 Top 14 double with the French team.

-On 4 January 2023, he extended his contract with Toulouse until 2025.
+During the 2022–23, Meafou became a regular starter in the Toulouse tight five, playing 23 games and emerging as the cornerstone of the Red and Blacks' scrum.
+He also started with number 5 jersey in every Toulouse's European Rugby Champions Cup match.
+On 4 January 2023, he extended his contract with Toulouse until 2025, before winning his third Bouclier de Brennus in the Top 14 final against La Rochelle on 17 June.